What are Moon Rocks and how are they made?

 Assuming that they are used responsibly, a Moon Rock high will start with a strong cerebral buzz located primarily in the head.

 This 30-minute period of euphoric bliss arises from the kief that covers the outer surface of the moon rock.
 After around the 35-minute mark, the high will begin to peak and remain at that state for 3-5 hours.

 Keep in mind that the high will last a bit longer than usual because of the concentrated oil that was added.

 Other tips and things to keep in mind

-When using Moon Rocks, be sure to get everything done that you need to in the day beforehand.
+When using these potent puppies, be sure to get everything done that you need to in the day beforehand.
 When you smoke Moon Rocks, the high will be much more intense than your typical session.

 While you could theoretically choose a Sativa-dominant Moon Rock strain, you may still find yourself so high that you are incompetent of getting anything done.

 All in all, use these oil infused nuggets responsibly and enjoy the ever-evolving world of cannabis.
 Now if your in the market for a vaporizer, we have all of the best vaporizers listed.